Repair Café, Canton urges people to make conscious decisions towards sustainability while buying to delay the environmental degradation.

 The most common reason people have for not repairing their item was that it was too expensive.
 Making the repair cost even less enticing is the low price of a replacement.

 “You can buy a toaster for five pounds or something, but there are no screws on it and if we cannot open it… we cannot fix it.
-The toasters that can easily be repaired are too expensive,” explains Mrs. Waring.
+The toasters that can easily be repaired are too expensive,” said Mrs. Waring.
 “So, what we need is something in the middle so that people can spend just a little bit more and know that whatever breaks can be replaced and repaired.”

 The Repair Café lets people bring in items, from household goods to sentimental knick-knacks, to be repaired for free by volunteers with professional expertise.